Session 14 - The Trail of the Pilgrims

 Thursday, January 26th 1930

-The train heads north to the border.
-This train is less comfortable than the Bombay service and the service is less efficient.
-Siva proves the difference between a pleasant journey and a tiresome one.
+The party continues north to the border, now in a train much slower and older than the Bombay service and much less comfortable.
+Siva proves the difference between enjoying a pleasant journey and having to endure a tiresome one.

 Friday, January 27th 1930